Alchemist-X/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 ### UTXO Model

-Bitcoin's approach to tracking ownership fundamentally differs from traditional banking through its **Unspent Transaction Output (UTXO) model**.
+Bitcoin tracks ownership differently than traditional banks through its **Unspent Transaction Output (UTXO) model**.
+The best way to understand this is through a cash analogy.

-Think of it like physical cash in a wallet.
-Instead of having a single account balance, there are individual bills of different denominations: a $20, two $5s, and some $1s.
-When buying something for $7, one might use a $5 and two $1s, getting back change if needed.
+Imagine physical cash in your wallet: not a single account balance, but individual bills of different denominations like a $20, two $5s, and some $1s.
+When you buy something for $7, you hand over a $5 and two $1s, getting change back if needed.
+You can't split a single bill; you use the denominations you have and receive new ones in return.

-Bitcoin works similarly.
-Instead of a single balance, a wallet holds a collection of UTXOs (individual digital "coins" of varying amounts).
-When sending bitcoin, the wallet performs **coin selection** (choosing which UTXOs to spend, with privacy and fee trade offs), consumes them entirely, and creates new UTXOs as outputs: one for the recipient and another as "change" back to the sender.
-This elegant design prevents double spending: once a UTXO is spent in a confirmed transaction, it's permanently removed from the UTXO set and can never be spent again.
+Bitcoin operates on the same principle.
+Your wallet holds a collection of **UTXOs**, individual digital "coins" of varying amounts.
+When you send bitcoin, your wallet selects which UTXOs to spend (a process called **coin selection** that involves privacy and fee tradeoffs), consumes them entirely, and creates new UTXOs: one for the recipient and one as "change" back to you.
+This design elegantly prevents **double-spending** because once a UTXO appears in a confirmed transaction, it's permanently removed from the spendable set and cannot be used again.

-Each full node maintains its own view of the global **UTXO set** (the complete collection of all spendable outputs) derived from the validated blockchain.
+Every full node maintains its own view of this global **UTXO set**, the complete collection of all spendable outputs, by validating the entire blockchain.

-**Bitcoin Script** is a simple programming language that defines spending conditions.
-Each output carries a **locking script** (scriptPubKey), and inputs provide **unlocking data** (scriptSig and/or witness for SegWit) that must satisfy that script.
-Addresses are just encodings of common script templates like P2PKH, P2SH, P2WPKH, and P2TR (Taproot).
+The rules for spending these UTXOs are defined by **Bitcoin Script**, a simple programming language.
+Each output includes a **locking script** (scriptPubKey) that sets the spending conditions, while inputs provide **unlocking data** (scriptSig and witness data for SegWit transactions) to satisfy those conditions. **Bitcoin addresses** are simply user-friendly encodings of common script templates like P2PKH, P2SH, P2WPKH, and P2TR (Taproot).

-**Timelocks** make transactions invalid until a specified time or block height, either **absolute** timelocks (nLockTime or OP_CHECKLOCKTIMEVERIFY) or **relative** timelocks (nSequence with OP_CHECKSEQUENCEVERIFY).
-These enable more complex contracts like Lightning channels, vaults, and escrow arrangements.
+Bitcoin Script also supports **timelocks**, which keep transactions invalid until a specified time or block height is reached.
+These come in two forms: absolute timelocks (using nLockTime or OP_CHECKLOCKTIMEVERIFY) and relative timelocks (using nSequence with OP_CHECKSEQUENCEVERIFY).
+Together, these features enable sophisticated contracts like Lightning channels, vaults, and escrow arrangements.

 ### Address Types and Formats